alibaba/bifrostui/packages/bui-core/src/Alert/index.en-US.md

 ### Warning box mode

-The Alert component supports two modes: fill in`standard`、outline`outlined`。 You can do it through`variant`attribute setting component mode.
+The Alert component supports two modes: fill in 'standard' and outline 'outlined'.
-`variant`default attribute values:`standard`。
+You can set the component mode through the 'variant' property.
+The default value for the variable attribute is' standard '.

 ##### standard